Who Legally Attends an IEP meeting? Can I Exclude People?

 - intimidated, just too many people

 As an advocate, my advice is just to do what you need to do to get over it.
 Have your data.
 Pray, meditate, or go for a run.
+Do whatever you need to do to calm yourself and center yourself so that you can be a confident, productive member of the IEP team.

 In my professional opinion, except in the most egregious of situations, you’re just spinning your wheels and wasting energy trying to get people to NOT come to an IEP meeting.

 I personally feel my time is better spent rising above it rather than trying to fight it.
 Besides, if their tactics don’t work, they usually stop.
+And then, instead of discussing your child and their concerns, the focus of the upcoming IEP meeting is now moved to removing a person.

-Can you pick the mandated IEP team members?
-Ideally, yes.
-But, according to IDEA, no. If you notice, IDEA says that both a gen ed and special ed teacher must attend.
+Yes, actually.
+If you notice, IDEA says that both a gen ed and special ed teacher must attend.

 However, it does not say which teachers that must be, or even clarify that it must be your child’s teachers.
+Crazy, huh?
+It is best practice to have these participants be your child’s teachers.

 And, it has been my experience that issues like this only come up for summer meetings, maternity leave, and things like that.

 - The school team can choose which teacher(s) will be available for the IEP meeting.
 If you have a specific teacher that you feel should participate in the meeting, you should make this request in advance.
 There is no guarantee.
-Explain why this providerโs input is needed.
+Explain why this provider’s input is needed.
 You can also request written updates from any teachers who cannot attend.

 - The LEA is often the school principal, but will sometimes be a director of special education, or program specialist.
-If you arenโt sure, just ask.
+If you aren’t sure, just ask.
 Again, you have no right to ask for one LEA over another.

 - You hold the right to excuse mandatory team members for all or part of the meeting.
 The LEA needs to make all mandatory team members available for an IEP meeting within the statutory timelines.